nspcc-dev/neofs-spec/06-blockchain/03-balance.md

     type: Integer
 ```

 TransferX notification\.
-This is enhanced transfer notification with details\.
+This is an enhanced transfer notification with details\.

 ```
 TransferX: